tiffanykho/Springboard/CapstoneTwo/README.md

 ![title](images/histogram.png)

-After closely looking at the histograms, it seemed as if LotArea had a max value of over 200,000 sq ft, which seemed like an outlier.
-Upon investigating, I determined the value was probably input incorreclty and removed that row of data.

 Next, I investigated the data types to determine what value to fill the NaNs with: 0 or 'None'.
 For most categorical values, I replaced NaNs with 'None' to describe that the house did not have that feature, such as a fence, fireplace, or alley.
 For continuous variables, like Lot Frontage or Lot Area, I replaced NaNs with 0 to represent 0 sq ft.
 This was to ensure my model continued to treat these floats and integers as continuous, and not categorical, variables.
 I saved both data sets and began exploring the data further.

 ## Exploratory Data Analysis